 Your usage of the collection is important, but keeping the materials in good repair is also necessary.
 In order to assure the preservation of these materials for generations, we ask that you respect the following guidelines:

 The collection includes a complete run of the East Central Journal and Pesagi.
 Publications by and about the University, faculty, and distinguished alumni are included in the collection.
 Notable items in the collection include the typescript of a book by tramp poet Welborn Hope, scrapbooks, photographs and oral history materials about the University.
 Tiger fans may wish to wander up to Special Collections to see some of our sports memorabilia, including old uniforms.

 Please note that the Special Collections at Linscheid Library is not the official university archive and does not have access to lists of alumni.
-All queries about alumni should be directed to the office of Admissions and Records.
+All queries about alumni should be directed to the Office of Alumni Relations.

 Included here are local history materials, books by local authors, and materials relating to oil field history and culture, the Five Civilized Tribes, and Oklahoma politics.

 The papers, maps, and letters of 89er James L. Admire (1869-1956), who operated a successful farm management service in Hugo, Oklahoma, provide insight into agriculture in Southeastern Oklahoma since the 1920s.